f4kkey/Chatter/README.md

 # Messenger wannabe
-Just login and chat
+You can login and chat real-time
 # Everything service i use for free tier
 - MongoDB
 - Cloudinary
 - Arcjet
 - Render
-- DaisyUI